gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 # Case Study - Replication of Seurat Workflow

-Autoren: Guido Schlögel
+Autoren: Guido Schlögel 00727019
          Sonja Tockner 00708717

 ## Introduction

 Replication of results is an important part of science.
 As it is important to avoid the replication crisis in data science, we show here how the Seurat tutorial for single cell RNA sequencing (scRNA-Seq) can be replicated and how it can be adapted to a different dataset.

 ## 1. Preparation.
-As a preparation for the data analysis workflow, thoroughly read the given manuscripts
+As a preparation for the data analysis workflow, thoroughly read the given manuscripts (s. literature)

 ###  a.
-What are the advantages of the scRNA-Seq method compared to bulk RNA-Seq?
+Advantages of the scRNA-Seq method compared to bulk RNA-Seq

 Single cell RNA Seq is characterized by the fact that each sequencing library represents a single cell.
 Bulk RNA-Seq used to be standard for all -omics disciplines and represents a whole cell population.
 Within a single tissue, there are many similar cells that may have specific functions, which can be addressed with scRNA Seq.
 Bulk sequencing studies the genome/transcriptome, e.g., the differential gene expression of healthy and diseased individuals is compared as an average representation (studying biomarkers and biology of diseases). scRNA Seq has several advantages over bulk RNA-seq, including more accurate prediction of disease, discovery of new cell types, and the ability to study gene expression in individual cells (e.g., finding differences in specific cell types).

 scRNA Seq enables detailed analysis of individual cells and reveals cellular heterogeneity.
 In comparison, the bulk method measures the average expression across a population of cells and the cellular heterogeneity is masked.
 ScRNA Seq provides high resolution and transcriptional profiling of thousands of individual cells, allows to understand gene expression at a single cell level and finds differences within a heterogenous sample.
 It measures the distribution of the expression level for each gene across a population of cells.
 In comparison, a bulk sample represents many cells where all kinds of RNA sequences from the sample are extracted without filtering and enrichment, measuring the average expression level for each gene across a large population of input cells (e.g., a sample from the same tissue from different species).

 ### b.
-What are the basic steps of the scRNA-Seq analysis?
+Basic steps of the scRNA-Seq analysis

 The workflow for scRNA-Seq analysis basically consists of the preprocessing step of the raw data (quality control, normalization, data correction, feature selection and dimensions reduction) and the cell-and gene level downstream analysis of the count data.
 Biological tissue samples are used as input material.
 First, single-cell dissociation is performed, a suspension is generated, and the tissue is digested.
 This is followed by the isolation of the single cells.
 A distinction is made between plate-based and droplet-based methods.
 The problem can arise that multiple cells are captured together (multiplets, doublets), nonviable cells are captured, or no cells are captured (empty wells).
 In the next step, library construction is performed (breaking down the cell membrane), intracellular mRNA is captured, reverse-transcribed to cDNA molecules and amplified.
 The mRNA is then labeled with barcodes and possibly UMIs.
 Libraries are pooled for sequencing.
 Sequencing produces read data and is submitted to quality control.